lozadaOmr/100-days-of-code/log.md

 ___
 ### Day 81: August 18, 2017

-**Today's Progress**: Manage to write chages to local file in the server
+**Today's Progress**: Manage to write changes to local file in the server

 **Thoughts**: